Jenesius/vue-form/docs/inputs/input-single-checkbox.md

 - Selecting an element is possible by clicking on the element itself.
 - The choice is possible by pressing `Enter` or `Space`.
 - Blocking fields cancels navigation using `Tab`.
-  There is also a change in the style of `switch`.
+  There is also a change in the style of `single-checkbox`.
-- If the validation fails, the field should change the `switch` style.
+- If the validation fails, the field should change the `single-checkbox` style.

 ## Examples